Quick Answer

 Is buyer credit weak, unavailable, or unproven?
 Is the issuing-bank or country exposure a concern?
 LCs are commonly used in higher-risk situations, and a confirmed LC can add a second bank payment promise when that exposure is the issue.

 Would one missed payment materially disrupt payroll, reserves, or delivery capacity?
-Use your current internal value trigger after verification.
+Keep any internal value trigger pending until it has been checked against current project risk, bank-cost, admin-capacity, and margin records before use.

 Can you prove the first milestone with exact document names, clear signer authority, and objective wording?
 Payment turns on documents that comply on their face, not on a later performance debate.